F0lak/dm_open_ref/README.md

 At this time it's a very early-stages work in progress!

+This repo also contains the tool used for splitting the reference provided by BYOND.com: ref_splitter.py.
+At this time the documentation for the tool is contained in the script itself.

 This repo is maintained by F0lak.
 You can join the BYONDiscord server to discuss this project [here](https://discord.gg/pTFccGgnAr)